COVID-19: Increased testing will enable understanding of burden – NCDC

 “We want to remind our healthcare workers not to let their guards down but adhere to IPC measures to prevent being infected.

-“In the last week, we concluded distribution of COVID-19 commodities to all states as well as primary health centres,” she said.
+“In the last week, we concluded distribution of COVID-19 commodities to all states as well as primary health centers,” she said.

 “Following the success of the use of Rapid Diagnostic Tests (RDTs) for screening in NYSC camps, there are plans to roll out RDTs to hospitals to enable testing for healthcare workers and patients in line with guidelines on the use of RDTs.